 Faculty Research Assignments (FRAs) support initiation, furtherance or completion of a specific research project.
-FRAs are usually not awarded merely to allow faculty members more time for research; most successful proposals encompass objectives that would be difficult to accomplish without an FRA.
-In any case, the proposed work must have its own coherence, limits and purpose.
+FRAs are usually not awarded merely to allow faculty members more time for research; most successful proposals encompass objectives that would be difficult to accomplish without a FRA.
+In any case, the proposed work must have its own coherence, limits, and purpose.

 FRAs are awarded only when there is a reasonable prospect that the proposed project will have a positive outcome.
 Occasionally, awards are made for long-term research development.

-Tenured faculty members—associate and full professors—who satisfy the following condition may apply for an FRA:
+Tenured faculty members—associate and full professors—who satisfy the following condition may apply for a FRA:

 - By the beginning of the academic year, the faculty member must have completed at least four academic years of service in residence at the university since any previous FRA award.
-(Example: A tenured faculty member who was supported by an FRA at any time during the academic year 2010-11 would be eligible to apply for another FRA to be held during the academic year 2015-16 provided the faculty member had fulfilled his or her normal duties at the university during all the intervening four academic years.)
+(Example: A tenured faculty member who was supported by a FRA at any time during the academic year 2013-14 would be eligible to apply for another FRA to be held during the academic year 2018-19 provided the faculty member had fulfilled his or her normal duties at the university during all the intervening four academic years.)

 All Faculty Research Assignment applications must be received and approved by the applicant’s department chair and academic dean prior to submission to the Faculty Development Program.
 Your chair will review your application and, if he or she approves it, refer it to your academic dean for further review.
 Your academic dean will submit those applications he or she has approved to the Faculty Development Program.

-The maximum amount of an FRA is the equivalent of one semester’s salary based on the faculty member’s nine-month academic base rate during the year the award is taken.
+The maximum amount of a FRA is the equivalent of one semester’s salary based on the faculty member’s nine-month academic base rate during the year the award is taken.

 If, during the academic year, the faculty member receives any other support that provides a salary or stipend, the Faculty Development Program award may be adjusted so that the combined amount does not exceed his or her academic rate.
-The reduction is not automatic—for example, in some cases an FRA recipient will have extraordinary expenses in another country, and in these cases the situation may require further discussion to reach a fair conclusion.
+The reduction is not automatic—for example, in some cases, a FRA recipient will have extraordinary expenses in another country, and in these cases, the situation may require further discussion to reach a fair conclusion.
 In no case, however, will the maximum amount of Faculty Development Program support exceed the equivalent of one semester’s salary.